rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Understand differences between conventional data formats e.g. query string, form, JSON, XML, etc

 ## Mobile UX/UI
-* Can describe the difference between web users, mobile web users and native users
+* Can understand and describe the differences between web users, mobile web users and native users, in terms of behaviour and expectations

 ## Java or Swift
-* Writes new Java/Swift code with direction.
+* Able to write new Java/Swift code with direction
 * Familiar with Java/Swift common creational, structural and behavioral design patterns and idioms.
-* Reads and comprehends existing Java/Swift code.
+* Reads and comprehends existing Java/Swift code at least intermediate level.

 # Mobile Engineer II
 ## Programming Language Knowledge